mongodb/specifications/source/retryable-writes/retryable-writes.rst

 -------------------------------------

-Any helper method that takes a write concern parameter (see the `CRUD`_ and `Read and Write Concern`_ specifications) MUST automatically add a transaction ID when executed within a DriverSession where retryable writes have been enabled.
+Any helper method that takes a write concern parameter (see the `CRUD`_ and `Read and Write Concern`_ specifications) MUST also accept an optional DriverSession parameter.
+If a DriverSession parameter is specified by the application, drivers MUST use it to generate the transaction ID for a retryable write operation.
+Otherwise, drivers MUST internally construct a new DriverSession for the sole purpose of generating a transaction ID.
+Any internally constructed DriverSession SHOULD be destroyed as soon as the operation is complete in its interactions with the server so that the DriverSession may return its server session to the pool.

+Drivers MUST automatically add a transaction ID to all write operations executed within a MongoClient where retryable writes have been enabled.
 The client MUST NOT check whether the specific write command supports retryability.
-If the client provides a helper method for any of the "other commands that write" specified in the Read and Write Concern specification, the method MUST automatically add a transaction ID when executed within a DriverSession where retryable writes have been enabled.
+If the client provides a helper method for any of the "other commands that write" specified in the Read and Write Concern specification, the method MUST automatically add a transaction ID when executed within a MongoClient where retryable writes have been enabled.

 .. _CRUD: ../crud/crud.rst
 .. _Read and Write Concern: ../read-write-concern/read-write-concern.rst